 How To Help Protect Your Dogs From Ticks

 Dr. Llera is back and ready to help us, and our dogs, face tick season.
-He’s got great advice on how to protect our dogs from ticks.
+He’s got some great advice on how to protect your dog from ticks.

 We may still have snow on the ground in many parts of Canada but, the temperatures will soon start to rise, melting that snow, and bringing out those despicable ticks.